alanesq/CameraWifiMotion/README.md

   <td><img src="/Images/screen2.png" /></td>
 </tr></table>

+LATEST NEWS!!!
+There is now a motherboard available for the esp32cam which make it prety much as easy to use as any other esp development board.
+Search eBay for "esp32cam mb" - see http://www.hpcba.com/en/latest/source/DevelopmentBoard/HK-ESP32-CAM-MB.html
+It looks like older esp32cam modules the reset button has no effect on them so on these you have to plug the USB in whilst holding the program button to upload a sketch also on mine I find I have to use the lowest upload speed or it fails to upload.

 Tips / Mods:
 These cheap cameras are surprisingly good apart from very poor performance in low light conditions, I have done all I can in software to improve this but if you want to use the cameras in anything other than full daylight you need to fit a